elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_thinkspeak.md

 - Click on “MY Channels” and click on **New Channel** for your new project.

 !![](./images/case_ts_07.png)
-k

 - An project parameter design list be showed.
 If there are more parameters, you need to choose more fields.

 ![](./images/case_ts_08.png)

 - Then, click on save channel.

 - But here you will find nothing.
 You can find the data of what we have uploaded here:
+-
 ![](./images/case_ts_09.png)

 - Click on API KEY, parameters as below be showed.

 ![](./images/case_ts_10.png)

 ## Coding

 ---
 ### Connection diagram:
--Connect the iot:bit to the micro:bit.
+- Connect the iot:bit to the micro:bit.
+-
 ![](./images/case_ts_17.png)

 #### Step 1